 Procedure:

 Funds shall be deposited in a bank whose deposits are insured by FDIC.
 The Executive Director shall be responsible for all payments into the account as well as expenditures from the account, subject to approval by the Board.
+Funds shall be requested by School Principal and allotted to each program which may require on site cash for miscellaneous expenses described in detail below.
+Petty Cash should kept in a locked cabinet or lock box.

 The Board shall review and revise fund usage as appropriate.